All Episodes

 Yeah, I agree with you.

-Tulsi Gabbard, thank you.
+Tulsi Gabbert, thank you.

 All right, 25 to the top of the hour.

-And anyway, is the interviewer literally says, I don't think he understood a single thing we were talking about prior to the interview.
+And anyway, the interviewer literally says, I don't think he understood a single thing we were talking about prior to the interview.

-Um, to me, the Fetterman Oz race is about this is the most radical democratic socialist ever to run in the country.
+To me, the Fetterman Oz race is about this is the most radical democratic socialist ever to run in the country.

-The guy has never met a convicted murderer that he doesn't want to set free.
+He's to the left of Bernie Sanders, the guy has never met a convicted murderer that he doesn't want to set free.

 The guy wants to open up Pennsylvania's prisons and allow these prisoners back out on the street.